agentrickard/domain/README.txt

 4.3.4   Default Source Domain

 This setting allows you to control the domain to use when rewriting links that are sent to 'all affiliates.'
-Simple select the domain that you wish to use as the primary domain for URL rewrites.
+Simply select the domain that you wish to use as the primary domain for URL rewrites.

 By default this value is your primary domain.